sloucks623/resume-cv-generator/cv/cv-master.md

 **Tower Crane Operator / Heavy Hauling** – Miller Long & Arnold
 *April 2007 – May 2012*
-- Operated tower cranes and performed heavy hauling of cranes and materials using lowboy trailers
+- Operated tower cranes and performed heavy hauling of cranes and materials.
 - Transported structural components between active sites
 - Participated in crane assembly, breakdown, and inter-site mobility
 - Maintained a Class A CDL and handled DOT compliance